Ugocode/portfolio/README.md

 You can clone this repo and use as a template for your own work if you want to create a similar portfolio website.

-Its more like an advertisement of some of the diffrent works that I have completed placed in tiles form
+Its more like an advertisement of some of the diffrent works that I have completed placed in tiles form.